HL7/fhir-shorthand/input/pagecontent/reference.md

   extension[birthsex].valueCode
   ```

-* Path to an extension on the telecom element of US Core Patient, assuming the extension is given the local slice name `directMailAddress`:
+* Path to an extension on the telecom element of Patient, assuming the extension has been given the local slice name `directMailAddress`:

   ```
   telecom.extension[directMailAddress]
   ```

-* Same as the previous example, but using the canonical URL for the direct mail extension:
+* Same as the previous example, but using the canonical URL for the direct mail extension defined in US Core:

   ```
   telecom.extension[http://hl7.org/fhir/us/core/StructureDefinition/us-core-direct]